davjand/database-migrations/README.md

 It needs custom git ignore settings to work correctly (to keep the local tracking out of git).

-Please see davjand/sym-workspace for the build environment
+Please see davjand/ci-workspace for the build environment

 Why not track changes in the symphony mysql database you say?
 Executing queries to save symphonies queries is current a big no-no due to this invalidating the mysql last entry functionality

+NOTE: Needs php 5.3 or greater